drawpile/website/README.md

 First, create a database for the site.
 (The official site uses PostgreSQL, but MySQL or even SQLite should also work for development)

-Next, create a Python 3 virtualenv for the project and run `pip install -r requirements.py`
+Next, create a Python 3 virtualenv for the project and run `pip install -r requirements.txt`

 Copy `drawpile/local_settings.sample` to `drawpile/local_settings.py` and
 edit to suit your environment.